-1.108.
-Under this approach, ElecLink will be subject to measures, based on an amended ownership unbundling model ("amended OU model").
-Such rules are designed not to compromise Star Capital's strategy to invest in some undertakings performing generation or supply activities.
-As such ownership unbundling model will permit investment under certain conditions, in generation or supply activities by some direct or indirect shareholders of ElecLink, the NRAs will require ElecLink to comply with all conditions set out in Chapter V of the Directive (ITO model) with the exception of Article 22.
+1.110.
+In this case, ElecLink will be subject to measures, based on an amended ownership unbundling model ("amended OU model") as detailed in part I of the NRAs exemption decision at Schedule A. Such rules are designed not to compromise Star Capital's strategy to invest in some undertakings performing generation or supply activities.
+As such ownership unbundling model will permit investment under certain conditions, in generation or supply activities by some direct or indirect shareholders of ElecLink, the NRAs will require ElecLink to comply either with all conditions set out in Chapter V of the Directive (ITO model) with the exception of Article 22 or with all conditions set out in Articles 13 and 14 of the Directive (ISO model) with the exception of point (c) of paragraph 2 of Article 13, depending on ElecLink's choice.

-1.109.
+1.111.
 NRAs consider that these measures will alleviate any competition concerns that could arise from a total exemption from Article 9.
 In particular, these provisions will ensure non-discriminatory third party access, the independence of the operator of the interconnector and the protection of commercially sensitive information.